 While space travel for the everyday citizen is still a distant dream, business magnates like Elon Musk, Jeff Bezos and Richard Branson are investing billions to bring the reality of luxury space travel to life in 2018 and beyond.

-Customer reviews on social sharing sites will continue to be an important feedback chain.
+Customer reviews of hospitality brands on social sharing sites will continue to be an important feedback chain.
 And what better way to increase the likelihood of positive feedback than to ensure your sales and customer-facing teams are engaged and thriving?
 Creating effective sales and service incentives across a globally diverse workforce is a key factor in motivating performance to reach key business goals.